 By Bridget Manley and Ryan Alessi, publishers

 The Harrisonburg Fire Department Fire Marshal’s Office has determined that the explosion and fire at Miller Circle on Saturday was the result of a natural gas leak inside the building.
-The exact origin of the leak and ignition source are still under investigation.
+The exact origin of the leak and ignition source are still under investigation, the fire department confirmed Monday.

 The explosion, which occurred around 8:30 a.m.
 Saturday, injured five people and a resulting fire leveled the shopping center at Miller Circle, between Purcell Park and South Main Street.